What do we do on Monday morning?

 There can be no real participation unless power from the centre has been devolved; and there is no real power unless there is participation.

 Local groups tackle local problems.
 This means organisation, and funding.
 The Labour party talks well about decentralising, but it will remain talk unless funding is made available with as few strings attached as possible.
+Here you can read how to building trust in a relationship.

 It is in this environment that Islamophobia has to be challenged.
 Ideally Muslims should, and in some cities are, already part of these grass roots activities.
 It should be acceptable that they participate as UK citizens.